Perspective | Why Chris Cuomo’s ‘family first’ defense just doesn’t fly

 Chris Cuomo and his CNN bosses have continually articulated this “family first, job second” philosophy in recent months, although that logic is thoroughly misguided.
 In this case, I’d call it downright twisted.

-This was not about taking a leave of absence from your job as a teacher, let’s say, to donate a life-saving kidney to your brother.
+This was not about taking a leave of absence from your job as a teacher, let’s say, to donate a lifesaving kidney to your brother.
 I hope we would all do that.

-No, this was about a high-powered media star using his considerable juice to blunt credible accusations of sexual assault and misconduct against the governor of New York State.
+No, this was about a high-powered media star using his considerable juice to blunt credible accusations of sexual assault and misconduct against the governor of New York.

 Power helping power, in the service of disrupting the investigation of potential crimes.